yannickferenczi/grob/README.md

 - 🙌 [Nate @Redsskull]
 - 🙌 [Yannick @yannickferenczi] ✨ Scrum Lead

+        "Yannick's role as our scrum leader has been nothing short of amazing.
+His constant presence (day and night) meant work got done, quickly and efficiently.
+I have no doubt that the way he managed this whole project lead to its successful completion."

 along with following individuals, organizations, and resources that have contributed to the project or provided inspiration:

 - ✨ [Alissa Troiano] ✨ Hackteam Manager